aminsshahab/phase-0-gps-1/README.md

 Commits that need to be made.
 Also tells you how far ahead or behind you are from master.
 -Cd: Changes directories
 -Ls: Lists files in current directory.
-- Subl . : Opens the current directory you are in in sublime
+- Subl . : Opens the current directory you are in in sublime.